 Sue believes in seeing a wide range of patients and does not restrict herself to treating only certain conditions.
 That being said, her interests include acupuncture, preventive medicine, pain management, post-stroke rehabilitation, gynaecology and paediatrics.
 Sue is actively seeking new ways and avenues to promote TCM and integrate its concepts and products into the modern lifestyle.

 In her free time, Sue is an avid music lover and enjoys being active.
 She sees the importance of these two aspects in promoting a healthy lifestyle.

-Having graduated in 2016, Niklas is from the 7th batch of the NTU-BUCM Chinese Medicine programme.
-He is currently a practising physician with Han TCM Medical, and also a lecturer at the Singapore College of Traditional Chinese Medicine (SCTCM).
+Graduating in 2016, Niklas is from the 7th batch of the NTU-BUCM Chinese Medicine programme.
+He is currently a practising TCM physician with Zhongjing TCM, and is also a lecturer at the Singapore College of Traditional Chinese Medicine (SCTCM).
 Not only has he been consulting with patients, he has also taken time to give back to the community, providing lessons and free talks to the public.

 As a long-time practitioner of the Japanese martial art Judo, Niklas has a strong interest in sports injuries, pain management, and tuina manipulation.
-Building on his years of professional and personal experiences in sports injuries, he strives to do his best to help and educate people on how to manage the pain effectively, in order to return to what they do as quick as possible.
+Building on his years of professional and personal experiences in sports injuries, he strives to do his best to help and educate people on how to manage the pain effectively, in order to return to the sport they enjoy as quickly as possible.

 Treasurer: Ng Ying Shi (Class of 2014)

 Ying Shi graduated from the Double Degree programme in Chinese Medicine and Biomedical Sciences by Nanyang Technological University and Beijing University of Chinese Medicine in 2014.
 She then started her career by joining NTU Chinese Medicine Clinic as a physician to involve herself with clinical practice, provide educational talks to public as well as to mentor juniors of the degree programme.